 GNU Emacs is a highly extensible, customizable free and open-source editor developed by the Saint of Free Software Foundation, Richard Stallman.
 Richard and Guy L. Steele, Jr. wrote the original EMACS as a set of Editor MACroS for the TECO editor.
 GNU Emacs was the first program released by the GNU Project.
 Some of the awesome features of GNU Emacs for HTML coding are content-sensitive editing, syntax coloring, built-in documentation and tutorials, full Unicode support for nearly all human languages and their scripts and moreover, its highly customizable with a graphical interface.
 The latest release has improvements to the custom themes system, unified and improved completion system in many modes and packages and built-in support for GnuTLS, GTK+ 3, ImageMagick, SELinux, and Libxml2 and many more.
 GNU Emacs is available for every platform and is available in the default repositories of every major distribution of Linux and can be installed using their package manager.

 13) GNU Nano

-The above text editors are some examples of best HTML Editors in the world of Linux, there are many more out there.
+The above text editors are some examples of the best HTML Editors in the world of Linux, there are many more out there.
 Some of them are good and matured whereas some of them are under development in unstable states.
-It depends on us how much features we can utilize from these editors.
+It depends on us how many features we can utilize from these editors.
 Here, we have featured some of the best Editors out there in the world of Linux which are fully supported by Linux Distributions.
-The above listed are mostly open source software whereas there are few with proprietary software.
-Here, some of the editors are the latest modern editors with cool features and modern user interface whereas some are old looking but highly customizable and extensible editors.
+The above listed are mostly open-source software whereas there are few with proprietary software.
+Here, some of the editors are the latest modern editors with cool features and modern user interface whereas some are old-looking but highly customizable and extensible editors.
 If you have any questions, suggestions, feedback please write them in the comment box below so that we can improve or update our contents.
 Thank you!
 Enjoy :-)